Orforio/imhotep.rb/README.md

 If you don't have Ruby or it's outdated, and you're on a Windows machine, go to http://rubyinstaller.org and follow the instructions.
 Make sure to select the "Add Ruby to PATH" option.

 You also need a couple of dependencies, each of which you only ever need to install once.
-If the script complains about a missing dependency, run the following:
+If you have Bundler, run:

+    bundle install

+Otherwise you can run the following to install the dependencies manually:

     gem install -p http://www-cache.reith.bbc.co.uk:80 roo
     gem install -p http://www-cache.reith.bbc.co.uk:80 fastimage